simonebraga/software_engineering_project_2020/RASD/RASD.md

 Sheldon, a theoretical physicists, is currently studying the complexity theory.
 He thinks that in big cities with a huge amount of traffic the number of traffic violations is much larger then in small cities and villages.
-Since Sheldon moved to Milan recently he wants to know the areas of Milan with the highest levels of traffic violations in order to avoid parking in those places .
+Since Sheldon moved to Milan recently he wants to know the areas of Milan with the highest levels of traffic violations in order to avoid parking in dangerous places .
 Sheldon knows about the SafeStreets app.
 He logs in inserting his email and password and makes a query for all the traffic violations reported in the last month in Milan .
 The results are anonymized preserving the privacy of the violators and then sent back to Sheldon.
 Sheldon can now park in safe areas.